-- As Durham and the greater community continue the recovery from the COVID-19 pandemic, bookings and business are beginning to return to the Convention Center.
-As the management company worked diligently over the last few years to curtail costs and still maintain essential services, plans are now being implemented to rehire staff and prepare for more traditional operations in FY 2022-23.
+- As Durham and the greater community continue the recovery from the COVID-19 pandemic, bookings and business have returned to the Convention Center.
+The management company worked diligently over the last few years to curtail costs and still maintain essential services.
+Now, staff has, or is being, rehired and preparing for more traditional operations in FY 2023-24.
 It is hoped that a return to, or a potentially new, baseline will be seen over the coming year(s). - The economic needs of the Convention Center that may be requested of the City and County (as joint owners) will be considered as the fiscal year progresses and the continued economic impact and recovery of this industry is more fully understood.